 One of our primary goals at Vision Performance Specialties is to help you maximize your potential to perform at work, play, and school.
 Whatever your current visual skills problems, an individualized program of visual training can offer you the chance to learn better tools for seeing the world.

-Also, if you or someone you know has a medical condition which might affect visual performance (such as brain injury, autism, cerebral palsy, Asperger’s syndrome, ADD/ADHD, etc.), you will be excited to read about vision therapy breakthroughs in treating the many visual problems associated with these conditions.
+Also, if you or someone you know has a medical condition which might affect visual performance (such as brain injury, autism, ADD/ADHD, etc.), there are vision therapy options for treating the many visual problems associated with these conditions.

-To provide advanced, evidence-based clinical services to those seeking improvement, rehabilitation, resonation, or development of visual function.
+To provide advanced, evidence-based clinical services to those seeking improvement, rehabilitation, or development of visual function.

-To practice clinical and educational teamwork with other professionals engaged in serving those who can benefit from improved visual function.
+To practice teamwork with other professionals engaged in serving those who can benefit from improved visual function.

 Who Benefits From Vision Therapy?

-Vision Therapy can help those individuals who lack the necessary visual skills for effective reading, writing, and learning (i.e., eye movement and focusing skills, convergence, eye-hand activity, visual memory skills, etc.).
+Vision therapy can help those individuals who lack the necessary visual skills for effective reading, writing, and learning (i.g., eye movements and focusing skills, convergence, eye-hand activity, visual memory skills, etc.).

 Poor Binocular Coordination

-Vision Therapy helps individuals develop normal coordination and teamwork of the two eyes (binocular vision).
-When the two eyes fail to work together as an effective team, performance in many areas can suffer (reading, sports, depth perception, eye contact, etc.).
+Vision therapy helps individuals develop normal coordination and teamwork of the two eyes (binocular vision).
+When the two eye fail to work together as an effective team, performance in many areas can suffer (reading, sports, depth perception, eye contact, etc.).

 Strabismus and Amblyopia

-Vision Therapy programs offer much higher cure rates for turned eyes and/or lazy eyes when compared to eye surgery, glasses, and/or patching, without therapy.
-The earlier the patient receives Vision Therapy the better the outcome, however, no person is too old to benefit from improved visual function.
+Vision therapy offers treatment for turned eyes and /or lazy eyes beyond just glasses, and / or patching, or surgery.
+The earlier the patient receives vision therapy the better the outcome.
+However, no person is too old to benefit from improved visual function.

 Stress-induced Visual Difficulties

 21st century lifestyles demand more from our vision than ever before.
-Children and adults in our technological society constantly use their near vision at work and at home.
-V/V/S. (Computer Vision Syndrome) is one of the fastest growing health concerns in the workplace today.
-Environmental stresses of the visual system (including excessive computer use or close work can induce eyestrain, headaches, and/or visual difficulties which can be effectively treated with corrective lenses and/or Vision Therapy.
+Children and adults in our technological society constantly use their near vision at work and home.
+Computer Vision Syndrome is one of the fastest growing concerns in the workplace today.
+Environmental stresses of the visual system (including excessive computer use of close work) can induce eyestrain, headaches, and/ or visual difficulties which can be effectively treated with corrective lenses and/ or vision therapy.

 Visual Rehabilitation for Special Populations

-Vision can be compromised as a result of neurological disorders or trauma to the nervous system (such as brain injuries, stroke, whiplash, developmental delays, autism, cerebral palsy, multiple sclerosis, etc.) Vision Therapy can effectively treat the visual consequences of trauma (including double vision).
+Vision can be compromised as a result of neurological disorders or trauma to the nervous system (such as brain injuries, stroke, whiplash, developmental delays, autism, etc.).
+Vision therapy can help to rehabilitate the visual consequences of trauma.

 Sports Vision Enhancement

 Strong visual skills are critical to sports success.
 Almost all sporting activities require your eyes to instruct your hands and body as to what to do!
-Accurate vision and sport-specific visual skills can be measured, developed, and enhanced through Vision Therapy.
+Accurate vision and sport-specific visual skills can be developed, and enhanced through vision therapy.
 We successfully improve eye-hand coordination, visual reaction time, peripheral awareness, eye teaming, focusing, tracking, and visualization skills (to mention just a few).